matyasf/Perlin/README.md

 Perlin (named from a [bird](https://en.wikipedia.org/wiki/Perlin_(falconry))) is a lightweight 2D graphics engine for .NET Core using [Veldrid](https://veldrid.dev/).
 It's well documented, has a simple architecture and is meant to be more as a base code for your engine than something that does everything out-of-the-box.

-Currently its working on Windows and OSX, in the near future I plan to get it work on Linux, Android and iOS.
+Currently its working on Windows, OSX, Linux, in the near future I plan to get it work on Android and iOS.

 ## Features

-- Thanks to Veldrid it automatically chooses the ideal rendering backend for your PC (Vulkan/Metal/OpenGL/DirectX..)
-- Loads images via [ImageSharp](https://github.com/SixLabors/ImageSharp), so common formats (jpg, png, bmp, gif) are supported.
 - Uses the display tree concept (see below) to render your scene.
+- Simple text rendering included.
 - Mouse and keyboard handling code included.
-- Desktop rendering using Veldrid and SDL2.
 - Can display parts of image regions as a simple texture atlas support.
+- Desktop window management via SDL2.
+- Thanks to Veldrid it automatically chooses the ideal rendering backend for your PC (Vulkan/Metal/OpenGL/DirectX..)
+- Loads images via [ImageSharp](https://github.com/SixLabors/ImageSharp), so common formats (jpg, png, bmp, gif) are supported.

 ## The display tree